mojaloop/iac-aws-bootstrap/examples/acme/README.md

 Copy the backend.hcl file into the same dir as the primary main.tf file.

-Edit the main.tf file to set the appropriate domain variable (base domain) and the tenancy variable.
+Edit the main.tf file to set the version of the bootstrap iac in the module call, the appropriate domain variable (base domain) and the tenancy variable.
 This will create a zone for tenancy.domain so you will have hosts with FQDNs such as gitlab.tenancy.domain and wireguard.tenancy.domain, etc.

 You can also change the number of zones to use if you wish to have the switch create worker nodes in different zones and have the load balancers balance accross those different zones.
 Or leave it at 1 and everything will be in the same zone.